 Pandelis himself was plastering the new chapel to Ayios Panteleimon that he was building last fall but when he saw Thetis he waved welcome.
 Today was the warmest day yet, cabin temperature reached 26° C (79°F), 42% relative humidity, but the barometer was down to 1009 mB.

 In the evening I went ashore.
 First I had to inspect the little chapel.
-It is almost completed now and the earth around it is even landscaped.
+It was almost completed now and the earth around it was even landscaped.
 Pandelis hopes to have it inaugurated (consecrated?) before the end of May.
 Then in June a yachting couple are coming here to get married.
 The restaurant did not appear to be open but he said that if I wanted to eat they would accommodate me as I was their first customer of the year.
 I asked what they could make.
 He picked up the phone and had a long discussion with kyria Katina, his wife, back in Arki.
 She reported that they had two very fresh sargoi (fish), bean soup, and a salad.
 I agreed that it all sounded very appetizing.
 We walked together and Pandelis proudly showed me all the newer improvements.
 This man, who is my age, never stops.
 Finally he said that he will have to go to Arki and bring kyria Katina and the food, but he will be back shortly.
 Off he went with his speedboat while I walked around the island.
 The wild spring flowers were in bloom with their colors and fragrances.
 The sea was calm.

 By the time I returned from my walk, Pandelis, Katina, and a Bulgarian lady assistant were back preparing my supper.
 It was delicious as usual.
 The fish was exquisite and so was the freshly baked bread.
 Pandelis and the ladies ate as well.
-When we all finished Katina asked Pandelis to take her back to Arki because their daughter would be arriving from Athens early tomorrow morning and because her dough has now risen and is ready to bake.
+When we all finished Katina asked Pandelis to take her back to Arki because their daughter would be arriving from Athens early tomorrow morning and because her dough has by now risen and is ready to bake.
 So, they went away in the speed boat while I returned to Thetis.
 Despite the dire forecasts the night was calm and quiet.

 Saturday May 1, 2004 Day 8